Thomas Jefferson and Jeffersonian Democracy

 Even though it is curious that Jefferson owned slaves and did not set them free even in his will, there are many other facts in the historic record that show all the things that Jefferson did, not only to condemn the institution of slavery but also to fight the expansion of slavery during his political career.
 And there is a lot of evidence that reveals how Jefferson thought and felt.

-Critics of Jefferson refer to his Notes on the State of Virginia (1781-1783), because among other things "Notes" referred to "the real distinctions which nature has made" between whites and blacks.
+Critics of Jefferson ignore that evidence and the full historic record in context.
+Instead they refer to his Notes on the State of Virginia (1781-1783), because among other things Jefferson's "Notes" referred to "the real distinctions which nature has made" between whites and blacks.
 Critics claim that proves Jefferson was a racist.
 But, that was actually Jefferson's effort to bridge the huge gap between die hard slave owner-traders and Abolitionists.

 Jefferson was worried that "Deep rooted prejudices entertained by the whites; ten thousand recollections, by the blacks of the injuries they have sustained" could lead to terrible problems.
 That's why he suggested that deporting slaves to Africa might be a solution.
 However, that was because he felt that would at least free them from slavery in America, and he never took any political action to try to deport slaves to free them.
 Instead, he tried to abolish slavery in America.

-In fact, in "Notes" Jefferson also expressed his opposition to slavery, and that was one of the reason why numerous northern states abolished slavery, and why the number of free blacks in Virginia rose to about 1,800 in 1782, and increased steadily.
+In fact, in his "Notes" Jefferson also expressed his opposition to slavery, and that was one of the reasons why numerous northern states abolished slavery, and why the number of free blacks in Virginia rose to about 1,800 in 1782, and increased steadily.

 The Young Jefferson and What He Became